Thursday, 12 June 2014

 A beautiful courtyard.
 (13.03.2009.)

-A new Hindu temple, in use.
+A new Hindu temple, currently in use.
 (13.03.2009.)

 Some ruins beside the complex.
 (13.03.2009.)

-A small number of Hindu devotees regularly come to visit this place from India and from inside the country as well.
-There is a small Hindu local population living in some surrounding villages, who did not leave in 1947.
-I have heard about few Hindu families living in the nearby town of Khewra.
-This place has a great potential for religious tourism and also for the people who have interest in history and architecture.
-Senior Indian politician L.K.
-Advani visited this place in 2005.
+A small number of Hindu devotees regularly visit this place from India as well as from within Pakistan.
+There is a small local Hindu population living in some surrounding villages who did not migrate during the Partition in 1947.
+I have also heard of a few Hindu families residing in the nearby town of Khewra.

 Tariq Amir